barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 This framework describes
 * the range of ideas tolerated, accepted to be discussed in public and eventually turning into policy, and
-* how society's appetite changes overtime, with ideas and concepts falling in / out of what is acceptable.
+* how society's appetite changes over time, with ideas and concepts falling in / out of what is acceptable.

-It describes how “ripe” the environment is to accept a new idea (or reject an old one).
+In other words, it describes how “ripe” the environment is to accept a new idea (or reject an old one).

-For example, think how not so long ago it was perfectly acceptable to own slaves or burn people alive.
+For example, think how, not so long ago, it was perfectly acceptable to own slaves or burn people alive.

-The Overton window concept was originally meant to formalize applicability and success of public policies.
-However it can very easily be used as a tool in any domain.
+The Overton window concept was originally meant to describe the applicability and success of public policies.
+However it can very easily be used as an idea evaluation tool in any domain.
 I would dare say it applies to almost every social situation.
-From the most important (e.g. *locking everyone up for an indefinite period of time*) to the most mandane (e.g. *should we re-decorate the living room, honey?*)
+From the most important (e.g. *locking everyone in their houses for an indefinite period of time*) to the most mandane (e.g. *should we re-decorate the living room, honey?*)

 ## ...and a catalyst